 This year's 20th Anniversary event will be held on October 24, 2019.

 Afterschool for All Challenge

-National Summer Learning Day is a national advocacy day aimed at elevating the importance of keeping kids learning, safe and healthy every summer, ensuring they return to school in the fall ready to succeed in the year.
+National Summer Learning Week is a national advocacy week aimed at elevating the importance of keeping kids learning, safe and healthy every summer, ensuring they return to school in the fall ready to succeed in the year.
 Participation sends a powerful message across the nation that summers matter and offers an opportunity to showcase how summers can make a life-changing difference in the lives of young people.
-This year's event will take place on July 12, 2018.
+This year's event was held on July 8-13, 2019.